 I train with "Renegades Worldwide," a digital training group coached by Chris McClung and Cate Barrett of Rogue Running (Austin, TX).
-I highly recommend their weekly podcast, which has transformed the way I think about running and how approach physical and mental challenges and growth.
+The Rogue podcast has transformed the way I think about running and how approach physical and mental challenges and growth.
 Their ethos--"JFR"--channels the value of showing up and doing the work the day requires, which is a useful approach to many facets of life.

 Shrimp Fra Diavolo